geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 Geohot: Oh, this.
 Wozeparrot: Yeah.
 It feels really jank.
 Geohot: Disable migration of locked pages.
-Geohot: Interesting.
+Interesting.
 Okay, so how is this supposed to work?
-Geohot: How can you migrate a locked page?
+How can you migrate a locked page?

 ##### **Nimlgen** [[00:11:15](https://www.youtube.com/watch?v=axTYYYYOHHY&t=675)]
 No, it's fine.